Montana Territory Gazetteer

 Moore Moses, livery stable

-Morris Bros, cigars, tobacco, cutlery, ammunition, toys, fruits and confectionery
+Morris Bros, cigars, tobacco, cutlery, ammunition, toys,

 Murphy, Neel & Company, general merchandise